megaxpepe/MEGA/README.md

 # MEGA
-A total 100B MEGA.
+Vitalik said that what he loves most is not ETH, but our MEME currency.
 Let's make ethereum great again.

 # Token
 https://etherscan.io/token/